Press release 15 October 2015

 The RKY 2009 advisory memorandum of the Ministry of the Environment, the National Board of Antiquities and the Association of Finnish Local and Regional Authorities states: “Built cultural environments of national significance must form the basis of land use planning — It is important that no such changes or building occur on these areas that would be in fundamental conflict with their values as cultural environments — In the process of making or revising regional plans, RKY 2009 must be the starting point of planning.
 In regional planning it is appropriate to indicate the area limits of built cultural environments exactly as they are listed.”

-The area proposed for protection fulfills the prerequisites of the Law on Protection of Building Heritage, 2 chapter, 8 §.
+The area proposed for protection fulfills the prerequisites of the Act on the Protection of Built Heritage, 2 chapter, 8 §.
 In the planning process of City of Helsinki, the RKY 2009 point of view has been passed by.
 The planning work must be suspended as long as the matter is considered.
 A prohibition of endangerment will ensure that the value of the airport is not weakened or destroyed while the protection matter is pending.

 Friends of Malmi Airport